pme123/scala-adapters/docs/_docs/01-business-view.md

 ![Use Case][use_case]

 As you can see Batman makes sure that there goes no customer code into the CMS system.
 For that we provide services to the customer specific adapters.
-All the other creatures stay for customers and there adapter.
+All the other creatures stay for customers and their adapter (smaller and bigger ones).

 In tiers we have: